 Show your subconscious that the meal you’re about to eat is important by making it a special occasion.
 Use a table cloth or special placemat, break out the good dishes, and light some candles.

 Even if you’re not particularly religious, take time to acknowledge all the work that went into growing and preparing your food.
-Visualize the process from the time a seed was planted in the ground through the harvesting, shipping, and preparation and cooking.
+Visualize the process from the time a seed was planted in the ground through the harvesting, shipping, preparation, and cooking.

-Try growing your own food for an especially intimate relationship with your food’s journey to your plate.
+Try growing your own food for an incredibly intimate relationship with your food’s journey to your plate.

 It’s widely accepted that it takes up to 20 minutes for hormone messengers to relay to the brain that the stomach is full, and many other studies have found that when people eat more slowly, they consume fewer calories.